stdlib-js/stdlib/docs/emscripten.md

 -   `-s ASM_JS=1`: generate [asm.js][asm-js].
 -   `-O0`: no optimization.
 Suitable for initial development.
 -   `-O3`: aggressive optimization.
 Note that this option increases compilation time and may lead to larger code sizes.
 Suitable for release.
 -   `--memory-init-file <on>`: specifies whether to emit a memory initialization file.
 If `0`, static initialization is inlined in the generated JavaScript.
 If `1`, a separate file is generated for memory initialization.
-This file should be loaded _prior_ to run compiled output.
+This file should be loaded _prior_ to running compiled output.
 Note that this option **only** applies for `asm.js`.
 For `wasm`, static memory initialization data is more efficiently included within the [WebAssembly][web-assembly] binary.
 -   `-s EXPORTED_FUNCTIONS="['_foo','_bar']"`: list of exported functions.
 Each function should be prefixed with an underscore; e.g., `foo` => `_foo`.
 Functions referred to in the list are **not** marked for dead code elimination and will be present in the compiled output.
 -   `-s EXPORTED_RUNTIME_METHODS="['cwrap','setValue','getValue]"`: runtime methods exported on `Module`.
 Many methods are exported by default and can be safely removed from the export list.
 -   `-s STRICT=1`: do **not** support deprecated build options.